melezhik/outthentic-dsl/README.md

 when output gets verified line by line against given check expression.
 Once all lines are matched they get dropped into one heap without preserving original "group context".

-What if we would like to print all matching lines grouped by text blocks they bellong to which is more convenient?
+What if we would like to print all matching lines grouped by text blocks they belong to which is more convenient?

 This is where streams feature comes to rescue.